Kip Sabian: Various feuds (2019–2024)

+The Patriarchy / The Matriachy (2024–present)

+Sabian began a feud with The Patriarchy's Nick Wayne after being confronted by him at the Blood & Guts special on 24 July.
+On the following Rampage, Sabian competed in the Royal Rampage match to determine the number one contender to Swerve Strickland's AEW World Championship at Grand Slam, eliminating Wayne before being thrown out by both Jay Lethal and Jeff Jarrett.
+On 16 August episode of Rampage, he lost to Wayne after being attacked by Killswitch.
+At All In's Zero Hour pre-show on 25 August, Sabian was on the winning side of a 16-man tag team match.
+On 20 September episode of Rampage, he lost a four-way match to Wayne, which also involved Lio Rush and Rocky Romero.
+Five days later, at Dynamite: Grand Slam, Sabian prevented Christian Cage from signing his AEW World Championship match contract.
+On the 23 October episode of Dynamite, Sabian turned heel after preventing Hook from attacking Cage.
+Two weeks later, Sabian officially joined The Patriarchy.

+After Christian and Wayne failed to win the AEW World Tag Team Championship from The Hurt Syndicate (Bobby Lashley and Shelton Benjamin) at All In: Texas on July 12, 2025, Wayne and Sabian turned on Christian and attacked him, thus kicking him out of The Patriarchy.
+On the July 16 episode of Dynamite, The Patriachy was renamed to "The Matriachy".
+On August 24 at Forbidden Door, Sabian and Killswitch were defeated by Adam Copeland and Christian Cage.

 Other media

 Kippen is also a background character in the film Fighting With My Family, seen during multiple scenes at the WWE Performance Center.

 Personal life

 In April 2020, Kippen got engaged to fellow professional wrestler Olivia Hasler better known by fans as Penelope Ford.
-On the 23 December 2020 episode of AEW Dynamite: Holiday Bash, the couple announced that they would have a beach wedding on the 3 February 2021 episode of AEW Dynamite: Beach Break.
+On 23 December 2020 episode of AEW Dynamite: Holiday Bash, the couple announced that they would have a beach wedding on 3 February 2021 episode of AEW Dynamite: Beach Break.
 Kippen and Hasler married on 3 February 2021.
+In March 2023, Kippen and Hasler disclosed to the public that Hasler had suffered a miscarriage during a 2022 pregnancy.

-On 20 December 2022, Kippen disclosed having ADHD on Twitter as a reply to professional wrestling news reporter Sean Ross Sapp sharing fellow professional wrestler Lacey Evans' controversial Instagram story.
-Kippen harshly criticized Evans who posted a controversial video on Instagram the same day claiming that processed food caused ADHD and Autism.
-Kippen backs up his point further tweeting (as a reply to how he deals with having ADHD as a professional wrestler) "Many years of finding coping mechanisms that work for my brain.
+On 20 December 2022, Kippen disclosed having ADHD, and also stated "Many years of finding coping mechanisms that work for my brain.
 I try to see it more as a super power with its hardships to be honest."